WINTER DRIVING Q&A WITH THE N.D. HIGHWAY PATROL

 Q: Where can people find up-to-date information on road conditions?

 Visit the online N.D.
-Travel Information Map: https://www.dot.nd.gov/travel-info-v2/.
+Travel Information Map: https://www.dot.nd.gov/travel-info-v2/(link is external).
 A mobile version of the map is also available for IOS and Android phones.
 Search “NDRoads” in the app store of your mobile device.

 Q: What’s the one safety message you can’t communicate enough to winter drivers?